 Layla-Roxanne Hill (b.
 1984 in Kano, Nigeria) lives and works in Glasgow, Scotland.
 Hill’s work is focussed on digital identity as modern day shapeshifting.
 Hill utilises multimedia to examine the body as space and the voice of the other.
-Influenced by Afrofuturism, black feminist thought and the activist, she uses alternative and mixed modes of communication as narrative changing tools to amplify the Black Scottish voice.
+Influenced by Afrofuturism, black feminist thought and the activist, she uses mixed modes of media as narrative changing tools to amplify the Black Scottish voice.

 Group exhibitions include: The House That Heals The Soul, CCA, Glasgow, Scotland (2017).

-Yon Afro Collective: Najma Abukar, Layla Roxanne Hill, Rhea Lewis, Sekai Machache, and Adebusola Debora Ramsay
+Yon Afro Collective: Najma Abukar, Layla-Roxanne Hill, Sekai Machache, and Adebusola Debora Ramsay

 (Re)imagining Self and raising consciousness of existence through alternative space and (re)imagined place

-Featuring Najma Abukar, Layla Roxanne Hill, Rhea Lewis, Sekai Machache, and Adebusola Debora Ramsay, Yon Afro Collective (YAC) seeks to amplify the lives of women of colour in Scotland and tell stories which are often ignored.
+Featuring Najma Abukar, Layla-Roxanne Hill, Sekai Machache, and Adebusola Debora Ramsay, Yon Afro Collective (YAC) seeks to amplify the lives of women of colour in Scotland and tell stories which are often ignored.

 Its latest project will consider how the Black Other is viewed.
 The installation will challenge the concept of positive initiatives, the performance of being ourselves, and align women of colour, Scottish and artist identities.